Buffalo Bill Center of the West

 Draper Natural History Museum

-Immersive, informative, and inspiring exhibits that explain the natural forces continuing to shape Yellowstone and the region have helped Draper gain international acclaim.
-As such, the museum is now an integral part of the itinerary for many of Yellowstone’s four million annual visitors.
+Immersive, informative, and inspiring exhibits that explain the natural forces continuing to shape Yellowstone and the region have certainly helped Draper gain international acclaim.
+As such, the museum is now a particularly integral part of the itinerary for many of Yellowstone’s four million annual visitors.

 Whitney Western Art Museum